cms-opendata-workshop/workshop-lesson-docker-preexercises/_episodes/04-cvmfs-and-brilcalc.md

 To learn more about `brilcalc` you can read the
 [CERN Open Data Portal documentation](http://opendata.cern.ch/docs/cms-guide-luminosity-calculation).
 This lesson however is just to help you test that you can access this tool.

+# Installing CVMSFS

+There are two ways to install CVMFS:
+* Install CVMFS locally and then mount in the Docker container
+* Install CMVFS directly in the Docker container

 ## Installing CVMFS locally